Izheil/Development-resources/README.md

 - [Mr. Free tools](https://mrfreetools.com/tools/) -> Tools for developers that are free or at least have a free tier.
 - [Futurepedia](https://www.futurepedia.io/ai-tools) -> List of multiple AI tools.
 - [API Clients](https://github.com/stepci/awesome-api-clients) -> List of alternatives of postman.
 - [OS boxes](https://www.osboxes.org/) -> List of ready-to-use virtual machine images in vdi format.
+- [Openalternative](https://openalternative.co/) -> Alternative to alternativeto.net page but for open source software.
 - [DeGoogle](https://github.com/tycrek/degoogle) -> List of alternatives to google software and other privacy-respecting software.
 The repository was archived, but a lot of the software is still valid.
 - [Free-for-dev](https://github.com/jixserver/free-for-dev) -> List of software that is free for developers.
 - [Free-for.dev](https://free-for.dev) -> Services that have free tiers for developers.